WaltzForLovers/WaltzForLovers/README.md

 I am a backend and ML engineer.
 I write production services in **Go** and **Python**, and I use **Rust** when the problem needs it — performance-critical or systems-level parts, not as a default.

-On the backend I build APIs and data-heavy services: PostgreSQL, Redis, Kafka, RabbitMQ, gRPC, Docker, Kubernetes, with Prometheus and Grafana for observability.
+On the backend I build APIs and data-heavy services: Go and FastAPI on top of PostgreSQL, ClickHouse, Redis, Kafka, RabbitMQ and gRPC, packaged with Docker and Kubernetes, with Prometheus and Grafana for observability.

-On the ML side I work in **computer vision** and **NLP**: training and inference pipelines, retrieval, and grounding model output in source documents.
+On the ML side I work in **computer vision** and **NLP**: detection and OCR pipelines, retrieval over text and vector search, tracked experiments, and GPU inference served over HTTP as a normal production service.

 I am an MSc student at Saratov State University.
 My research is multi-agent visual analysis of anomalies in multivariate time series.
 My undergraduate thesis is a RAG system for question answering over company documentation.